Do I qualify for Social Security Disability Benefits?

 Social Security Disability (SSDI)

-How do I Pay FICA taxes?
+How do I pay FICA taxes?

 Most workers have FICA taxes withheld directly from their paychecks.
 These deductions claim 6.2 percent of an employee’s gross pay for Social Security, up to an income threshold commonly termed “maximum taxable earnings.”
-In 2020, the threshold is $137,700; any earnings above that are not subject to Social Security taxes.
+In 2021, the threshold is $142,800; any earnings above that are not subject to Social Security taxes.
 The limit is adjusted annually based on national changes in wage levels.

 There is no comparable earnings maximum for Medicare; the 1.45 percent Medicare tax included in FICA is levied on all of your work income.
 Employers match workers’ Social Security and Medicare contributions.